GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

  ```

  The YOLO model can be trained both from large aerial photos and from 256x256 tiles
  in TFRecord format.
-The following command line parameter switches between the two modes:
+The following command line parameter switches between the two
+ modes.
+Adjust it in the [cloudrun_yolo.bash](cloudrun_yolo.bash) file:
  ```bash
  # To train train from large aerial photographs use:
  --data gs://planespotting-data-public/USGS_public_domain_photos